Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 All the below conditions can cause bright yellow watery diarrhea.
 But it is relatively rare and usually associated with other prominent symptoms.
 Also, diarrhea from these conditions is always prolonged or recurrent over long periods.

 Inflammatory bowel disease:

-Inflammation (cholecystitis) or removal of your gallbladder can lead to bright yellow watery diarrhea especially after eating fatty foods.
+Inflammation (cholecystitis) or gallbladder removal can lead to bright yellow watery diarrhea, especially after eating fatty foods.

 Celiac disease occurs due to intolerance to gluten protein present in wheat and barley.
-Usually, it is a chronic condition, associated with watery diarrhea and malabsorption related to the ingestion of wheat-based foods.
-It can be associated with anemia, weight loss, and abdominal pain.
+Usually, it is a chronic condition associated with watery diarrhea and malabsorption related to the ingestion of wheat-based foods.
+In addition, it can be related to anemia, weight loss, and abdominal pain.